microsoft/cordova-plugin-code-push/CONTRIBUTING.md

 If you would like to pull the plugin from NPM rather than running the tests on the local version, add a `--npm` flag to the command.

-The mocha reporter outputs individual results files for each platform.
+If you add a `--report` flag to the command, the mocha reporter outputs individual results files for each platform.
 These are `./test_android.xml`, `./test-ios-ui.xml`, and `./test-ios-wk.xml`.

 #### Default